Campervan Economics

 Even though they're great for trips away, sometimes campervans don't fit the bill for day-to-day use: seating and cargo space may be compromised; fuel economy might not be as good as you're used to (remember, you're driving around with the weight of your bed and kitchen wherever you go), plus - possibly most importantly - your putting wear and tear on a vehicle that costs twice the price of it's base vehicle alternative.

 If you are going to keep your daily driver car and use the camper for recreation only, consider this: vehicles, like all mechanical things, don't like to be left standing.
 You can suffer more wear and tear on a vehicle by not using it.
-If it's left standing for long periods you may find the battery is dead, the brakes have seized, there are issues with electrics, and water and damp has found it's way inside.
-The first few days of your holiday are spent at home doing repairs.
+If it's left standing for long periods, when you come to use it you may find the battery is dead, the brakes have seized, there are issues with electrics, and the interior has a musty damp smell about it.
+Not the best way to start your holiday!

 The bottom line: run it regularly, use it.
 Don't leave it standing.

 The campervan will also need to be taxed, insured, serviced and maintained.
-It goes without saying, that these fixed-costs are there regardless of whether you use it a little, or a lot.
+These fixed-costs exist whether you use it a little, or a lot.

 So, what's the answer?